melezhik/papers/raku-utils.md

 The last file is needed so that Sparrow could install Raku module dependency during plugin installation.

-So eventually we might have a repository of `raku-utils` plugins comes as Sparrow plugins:
+So eventually we might have a repository of `raku-utils` plugins for _every_ Raku module exposing command line interface:

     $ s6 --search raku-utils

-I might create a script that download all `zef` distribution, sorting out those that ship scripts and create Sparrow wrappers for all of them.
-That would add a dozens of new plugins at no cost to existing Sparrow Eco system!
+One day, I might create a script that would download all `zef` distribution, sorting out those having `bin/` scripts and create Sparrow wrappers for all of them.
+That would add a dozens of new plugins to existing Sparrow eco system at no cost.

-Not even that, now people writing automation tasks could use all those scripts in Raku functional way.
+And this would make it availbale to run those scripts as pure Raku functions, using Sparrow plugins interface!

 # Conclusion

-I've introduced the idea of adding Sparrow plugins for exiting command Raku command line scripts shipped as part of Raku modules.
+I've introduced the idea of adding Sparrow plugins for exiting command Raku commad line tools shipped as a part of Raku modules.

-I am interested to hear your feedback.
+I'd happy to get a feedback on that.

 Thanks